 Olubunmi Alafe-Aluko has a Bachelor of Arts (Hons) degree in English.
 She worked in the Civil Service (MAFF: Ministry of Agriculture, Food and Fisheries which later became DEFRA: Department for Environment Food and Rural Affairs) for about seven years.
 While working as a public servant, she worked in Animal Health and was involved in the workings of the Active Surveillance Database of Bovine Spongiform Encephalopathy (BSE); processing applications and issuing certificates for the Scrapie Monitoring Scheme.

 She later went on to work in the Environmental Quality Directorate and was involved in the policy on waste management licensing and enforcement.

-Olubunmi went on to train as a teacher specialising in Early Childhood and Montessori Pedagogy.
+Olubunmi went on to train as a teacher specialising in Early Childhood and Montessori Pedagoy.

 I have had the privilege of being the Headteacher at Marlborough School since September 2011.
 I have 30 years experience in special education and have previously been a Headteacher of an all-age special school for students with autism and I have led an ASD Advisory service for 10 years.
 I am passionate about providing an excellent provision for our students and ensuring the best possible holistic outcomes for them.

 Sue Sutcliffe has recently retired and is a full time carer for her adult son who has complex special needs.
 She undertook the role of Vice Chair of Governors at her son’s special primary school for some years which enabled her to gain knowledge of the issues within special education and participate in supporting the Leadership Team in raising the standard of the school in order that all children were enabled to achieve their full potential, accomplish greater independence and enjoy wider choices.